kit-data-manager/pit-service/docker/README.md

 The goal is **not** to achieve full test coverage here.
 For this, we have unit tests and integration tests in `src/test`.

-The benchmark mode is available to see the impact of new developments on the validation.
+The benchmark mode is available to see the impact of new developments on the validation time needed.

+## Benchmark results

+Let's collect some results of the benchmarks:

+- Mac Studio with M1 Max, 32GB RAM, Sonoma 14.7.2
+  - Commit: 8fe47fc6781ed08457cedc09d0c0efbccf7359c7
+  - Executed files:    1000
+  - Executed requests: 1001 (6.2/s)
+  - Succeeded files:   1000 (100.0%)
+  - Failed files:      0 (0.0%)
+  - Duration:          160903 ms